Discovering...

 Rich in iron and may aid digestion by stimulating enzyme production.
 Traditional Moroccan medicine uses cumin tea to relieve bloating and gas.

-Contains crocin and safranal, antioxidants linked to improved mood, memory, and may help reduce symptoms of mild depression.
-One of the most nutrient-dense spices.
+Contains crocin and safranal, antioxidants linked to improved mood and memory.
+Research suggests it may help reduce symptoms of mild depression.

 Enhances absorption of other beneficial compounds, especially curcumin from turmeric, by up to 2,000%.
 Also aids digestion and has antioxidant properties.